paritytech/pipeline-scripts/README.md

 ---

-On pull requests **which don't target master** you're able to specify the companion's branch in the pull request's description:
+On pull requests **which don't target master** you're able to specify the companion's branch in their description:

 ```
 polkadot companion branch: [branch]